A Comprehensive List of Data Wiping and Erasure Standards

 OPNAVINST 5239.1A3Defined by the US Navy, this process is completed by verifying the write after a 3-pass overwrite—the first a random byte and static overwrite for the last two.

-As the global leader in certified data erasure, Blancco supports 24+ international erasure standards set by government agencies, legal authorities and independent testing laboratories.
 Regardless of the internal standard(s) required by your government or organization, Blancco solutions can help you prove compliance and protect your data.

 To learn more, contact your local Blancco representative today.